See Supplementary Information – Grouse Moor Management

 - Heather fires can breach firebreaks through heat transfer or creeping through short vegetation.

-- Low levels of fuel moisture can lead to significant increases in the rate of spread and
+- Low levels of fuel moisture can lead to significant increases in the rate of spread and fire intensity.

 - Heather is a fine fuel with dead litter and elevated dead leaves, which can dry out quickly in the sun or with low levels of humidity.